Here are some tips to make your imported entries a little easier. The key to making the imports work is attention to detail.

 - If you wish to add additional details to a pre-existing investor via import, be sure to re-import ALL the fields that currently have content in them in that particular investor's record, in addition to adding your new data.
 Any blank cell in the investor template will be uploaded as blank into the investor profile (overwriting any pre-existing data).
 (Applies to Enterprise accounts only)

-- If multiple investors in your account make a follow-on investment, you can obtain a list of the investors' email addresses and investment accounts, for those who already invested in that particular entity, by going to the Investors tab within the company or investment fund record and export it.
+- If multiple investors in your account make a follow-on investment or you need to record an exit, you can obtain a list of the investors' email addresses and investment accounts, for those who already invested in that particular entity, by going to the Investors tab within the company or investment fund record and export it.
 Then simply copy and paste them into the investment template along with the new data.
 (Applies to Enterprise accounts)

 Tips for Rounds